skybet/skybet.github.io/_posts/2019-09-17-chaos-community-day.md

 * _"Operational literacy is no longer a nice to have"_ - this plays in to the whole devops movement, and is such an important part of having a well-rounded team

-* _"Any [callout] you receive should be *"Huh, never seen that before"*"_ - if you have recurring alerts that page you out, then there is a big problem with understanding why your systems are failing in that way, or else prioritising work to fix broken systems
+* _"Any [callout] you receive should be **"Huh, never seen that before"**"_ - if you have recurring alerts that page you out, then there is a big problem with understanding why your systems are failing in that way, or else prioritising work to fix broken systems

 Charity also spoke on the shift from monitoring to observability.
 Monitoring is great for answering questions that we ask of it.
 But we often don't know the question we want to ask.
 We have an intuition or a rough idea, but are limited by not being able to articulate our thoughts.
 Observability is great, because each deploy of new code is a unique experiment in itself.
 That new code, on specific infrastructure, at that specific point in time is unique, so being tuned in to your systems is a massive win.

-Of course, testing in production is no excuse to skimp on the testing that should be done as part of a healthy SDLC; testing in production includes things like behavioural tests, load testing, dark launches, and multi-region deploys, of which very few can be reliably testing ahead of a release.
+Of course, testing in production is no excuse to skimp on the testing that should be done as part of a healthy SDLC; testing in production includes things like behavioural tests, load testing, dark launches, and multi-region deploys, of which very few can be reliably tested ahead of a release.

 Resilience engineering is not about making a system that doesn't break.
 It is making a system that breaks a lot, but users don't notice.
 We need to be less afraid of making mistakes, and just accept that a lot of bugs only surface in production when real traffic is going through it, and edge cases are being hit.